nileane/nileane/_posts/en/2017-03-12-dailylife-nileane-1.md

 layout: post
 published: true
 comments: true
-title: "The daily life of a Niléane #1: coming-out, name, and HRT.
+title: "Daily life of a Niléane #1: coming-out, name, and HRT.
 All sorts of beginnings."
 desc: "My name is Niléane.
 Nice to meet you."
 categories: ["Personal","Trans"]
 ---